-Last night I drove to Lexington, VA where the sustainability program was hosting a screening of Switch (to a smarter future).
+Last night I drove to Lexington, VA where the Washington and Lee sustainability program was hosting a screening of Switch (to a smarter future).
 There was a decent crowd; perhaps 100 or more students, faculty and townspeople.
 It is an impressive documentary, with inside views of facilities that people rarely see.
 It also does a good job of putting energy choices into context and provides a consistent metric for comparison.
 According to Tinker’s calculations, the total energy used by an average person around the world is 20 million watt-hours per year.
 At each facility visited, he converts the output to the number of people whose energy needs it serves.

 I wrote about the Switch documentary a few days ago in a post titled Switch Energy Project – faint praise for nuclear energy; I’m considering whether or not I should apologize to Scott Tinker and the show’s producers.